 The Edward B. Greene Collection 1943.648

-Born the sons of a clockmaker, Nathaniel Plimer and his younger brother Andrew initially trained in their father's profession, although they grew restless with this trade, and ran off to live with Gypsies for two years.
+Sons of a clockmaker, Nathaniel Plimer and his younger brother Andrew initially trained in their father's profession, although they grew restless with this trade, and ran off to live with Gypsies for two years.
 By 1781, they were together in London, and determined to practice art.
 Both took up residence with established artists.
-Nathaniel worked as a servant to the enamellist, Henry Bone, whereas Andrew became the valet to the portrait and miniature painter, Richard Cosway.
+Nathaniel worked as a servant to the enamelist Henry Bone, and Andrew became the valet to the portrait and miniature painter Richard Cosway.
 Cosway discovered Andrew copying one of his miniatures and introduced him to miniature painting.
-Andrew assimilated his master's airy execution and adapted Cosway's linear brushwork which leaves much of the bare ivory visible.
-He also employed Cosway's use of large, expressive eyes which made his miniatures appear soulfully elegant, earning him high praise amongst legions of admirers.
+Andrew assimilated his master's airy execution and adapted Cosway's linear brushwork that leaves much of the bare ivory visible.
+He also employed Cosway's use of large, expressive eyes that made his miniatures appear soulfully elegant, earning him high praise among legions of admirers.
 A quick study, Andrew set up his own studio by 1786 and he exhibited regularly at the Royal Academy of Arts from 1786–1830.
 Andrew Plimer's works fall into two phases.
 In the first, his sitters appear more naturalistically rendered than those painted after around 1789.
 During the earlier period he frequently included his initials, "A.P.," on the front of the miniature, followed by a date.
 By contrast, he did not sign or date works in the second phase.
-Furthermore, in Andrew's second phase of work, he reduced his palette and perhaps due to his high output, sitters share many visual characteristics; in particular, his women have elongated necks, long noses and large appealing eyes.
+Furthermore, in Andrew's second phase of work, he reduced his palette and, perhaps due to his high output, sitters share many visual characteristics; in particular, his women have elongated necks, long noses, and large appealing eyes.